Quota Mechanisms: Finite-Sample Optimality and Robustness: Introduction

 Building on our finite-sample bounds, we unify and strengthen the asymptotic results from the literature. \cref{res:equivalence} says that a social choice function is asymptotically implementable by quota mechanisms if and only if it is cyclically monotone.
 Recall from \cite{Rochet1987} that a social choice function is cyclically monotone if and only if it is one-shot implementable with transfers.
 Thus, cyclical monotonicity characterizes both forms of implementability.
 Moreover, if a social choice function is not cyclically monotone, then it cannot be asymptotically implemented by any linking mechanisms, even with transfers.
 This justifies our focus on quota mechanisms.

-Next we turn to the robustness properties of quota mechanisms.
+Next, we turn to the robustness properties of quota mechanisms.
 We first consider the sensitivity of quota mechanisms to the true type distribution.
 In our motivating example of opioid prescription regulation, this sensitivity is relevant if the regulator can only imperfectly estimate the share of a particular patient population that would benefit from opioids.
-We establish in \cref{res:error_bound} a tight bound on the decision error that results when the quota is set equal to an incorrect estimate of the type distribution.
+We establish in \cref{res:error_bound} a tight bound on the equilibrium decision error when the quota is set equal to an incorrect estimate of the type distribution.

 Finally, we study the robustness of quota mechanisms to agents' beliefs about each other.
 This kind of robustness is relevant, for example, to the design of multi-issue voting in a committee, where the designer is unlikely to know what each committee member believes about the other members' preferences.
 Whatever each agent believes about the other agents, he knows that their \emph{reports} must obey the quota.
-As a result, quota mechanisms satisfy a belief-robustness property, which we formalize in the rich type space framework of \cite{BergemannMorris2005}.
-In \cref{res:robust}, we show that for a general class of type spaces, a quota mechanism admits a special equilibrium that approximates the desired social choice function.
+As a result, quota mechanisms satisfy a belief-robustness property, which we formalize in the rich type-space framework of \cite{BergemannMorris2005}.
+In \cref{res:robust}, we show that for a class of type spaces satisfying certain independence and exchangeability properties, a quota mechanism admits a special equilibrium that approximates the desired social choice function.
 In this equilibrium, each agent's reports depend only on his payoff type, not his belief type.

 The rest of the paper is organized as follows. \cref{sec:literature} discusses related literature. \cref{sec:model} introduces the model, which is then illustrated in a simple example in \cref{sec:simple_example}.
 In \cref{sec:optimal_transport_bound}, we bound the decision error under quota mechanisms when there are finitely many problem copies.
 In \cref{sec:Bayesian}, we characterize which social choice functions can be asymptotically implemented by quota mechanisms.
 In \cref{sec:robustness_single}, we analyze robustness to the type distributions.
 In \cref{sec:belief_robustness}, we analyze robustness to the agents' beliefs about each other. \cref{sec:discussion} discusses extensions to interdependent values and dynamics.
 The conclusion is in \cref{sec:conclusion}.
 The main proofs are in \cref{sec:proofs}. \cref{sec:comparison} compares our quota mechanisms with those in \cite{jackson2007overcoming}.
 Additional proofs are in \cref{sec:additional}.